thl19git/ANSI-C-to-MIPS-Compiler/README.md

 The spec is visible [here](https://github.com/thl19git/ANSI-C-to-MIPS-Compiler/blob/master/spec.md).

-This project was worked on in a pair - I was personally responsible for the parser and AST generation, in addition to lots of the assembly generation and tests.
+This project was worked on in a pair - I was personally responsible for the parser and AST generation, in addition to lots of the assembly generation, scripts and tests.